A green card processing change means US could lose thousands of faith leaders from abroad

 For faith leaders, the line historically has been short enough to get a green card before their temporary work visas expired, attorneys say.

 That changed in March.
-The State Department announced that for nearly seven years it had been placing in the wrong line tens of thousands of applications for neglected or abused minors from Guatemala, Honduras and El Salvador, and would now start adding them to the clergy queue.
-Since the mid-2010s, a surging number of youth from these countries have sought asylum after illegally crossing into the U.S.
+The State Department announced that for nearly seven years it had been placing in the wrong line tens of thousands of applications for neglected or abused minors from Guatemala, Honduras and El Salvador, and would now start adding those to the general queue with the clergy.
+Since the mid-2010s, a surging number of youth from these countries have sought humanitarian green cards or asylum after illegally crossing into the U.S.

 This change means that only applications filed before January 2019 are currently being processed, moving forward the Central American minors by a few months but giving clergy with expiring visas, like Castillo, no option but to leave their U.S. congregations behind.